What is Amazon Security Lake? - Amazon Security Lake

 Multi-account and multi-Region data management

 You can centrally enable Security Lake across all Regions where it's available, and across multiple AWS accounts.
-In Security Lake, you can also specify a rollup Region to consolidate security log and event data from multiple Regions.
+In Security Lake, you can also designate rollup Regions to consolidate security log and event data from multiple Regions.
 This can help you comply with data residency compliance requirements.

 Configurable and customizable